What are the health benefits of milk protein?

 Practical applications and by-products

-The versatility of milk protein has driven its inclusion in a wide range of products, from protein shakes to functional foods, especially in the areas of sports and clinical nutrition.
+The versatility of milk protein has prompted its inclusion in a wide range of products, from protein shakes to functional foods, especially in the areas of sports and clinical nutrition.
 According to Beurrespa, protein concentrates and isolates are widely used in food supplements, energy bars and fortified drinks.

 What is the difference between casein and whey?